Coreoz/Plume-file/plume-file-web-upload-jersey/README.md

 }
 ```

-With Jersey Multipart API, you can implement file uploading really quickly as the library preprocesses the multipart request
+With Jersey Multipart API, you can implement file uploading quickly as the library preprocesses the multipart request
-to make it very accessible through parameters.
+to make it easy to access.

 Uploading with Apache FileUpload
 --------------------------------

-The Apache [FileUpload](https://commons.apache.org/proper/commons-fileupload/) package will allow you to read the incoming Multipart easily, without waiting for the whole MultiPart request to have been received.
+The Apache [FileUpload Streaming](https://commons.apache.org/proper/commons-fileupload/streaming.html) package will allow you to read the incoming Multipart request, without waiting for the whole request body to have been received.

 1. Add Apache Commons FileUpload to the project dependencies if not already present
 ```xml